Embassy of the United States, Ottawa: New embassy

 The new embassy is located on what used to be a small hill and parking lot on the western edge of the ByWard Market.
-Early in Ottawa's history, it had been the site of a number of small homes and businesses, but the land was expropriated by the federal government during the First World War and a temporary office building was built on the site for government workers.
+Early in Ottawa's history, it had been the site of a number of small homes and businesses, but the land was expropriated by the federal government during the World War I and a temporary office building was built on the site for government workers.
 The building was torn down after the war, but another temporary structure was built on the site during World War II.
 This structure survived until 1972, when it was razed and left as a parking lot.

 To the west of the embassy is Major's Hill Park and Parliament Hill.
 The National Gallery of Canada is just to the northwest of the embassy, while the Peacekeeping Monument is to the north.
 To the east of the embassy is the Byward Market, and York Street is steps to the south.

 The building's design, by American architect David Childs of Skidmore, Owings & Merrill, sought to reflect the close relationship of friendly neighbors, symbolizing a bridge.

 The embassy's interior, showcasing the art of 59 artists from the United States, is organized as two "bars" of office space, joined by an atrium in the center, visible as the tall structure seen from the outside.
 The design of the building took several years.
 The architect spoke about the challenge presented by the design project in the wake of the Oklahoma City bombing in 1995.
-It forced him, he said, to move the atrium to the centre of the building, and the glass wall facing Sussex Drive, which had been intended as a fully transparent curtain wall, would now disguise a concrete blast wall with smaller windows punctuating the concrete.
-Interior furnishings in the atrium area feature "Niagara blue" a colour chosen to "reflect the shared experience, close relationship and free trade association between the United States and Canada — Niagara blue because of the shared beauty of Niagara Falls."
+It forced him, he said, to move the atrium to the center of the building, and the glass wall facing Sussex Drive, which had been intended as a fully transparent curtain wall, would now disguise a concrete blast wall with smaller windows punctuating the concrete.
+Interior furnishings in the atrium area feature "Niagara blue" a color chosen to "reflect the shared experience, close relationship and free trade association between the United States and Canada — Niagara blue because of the shared beauty of Niagara Falls."

 The embassy was dedicated by President Bill Clinton on October 8, 1999, the first time in American history that a president had personally dedicated a new embassy.
 The building was included amongst other architecturally interesting and historically significant buildings in Doors Open Ottawa, held on June 2 and 3, 2012.